 Small and silent though she was, Miso’no could not help but wonder if she had truly gotten the drop on Zodiark’s thrall, or if he simply did not consider her a threat.
 Afterall, every other Ascian they had managed to truly “kill” had been… very niche situations.
 She could slip up close and sink a blade into his heart, sure… but she’d only be killing the body, not the being.

 Worse than that, Miso could not be sure killing another Ascian in this realm wouldn’t result in another, much more final flood of light.
-The Calamity that would, allegedly, result in her death back home.
+The Calamity that would, allegedly, result in her death back home, not to mention countless others.

-But though the thoughts and speculations crossed her mind, it was the furthest thing from her intentions.
+But though the thoughts and speculations crossed her mind, she was surprised to find that murder was the furthest thing from her intentions.

-“Is this not somewhat hypocritical behaviour…hero?” said Emet-Selch.
+“Is this not somewhat hypocritical behaviour… hero?” said Emet-Selch very suddenly.

-Deep in her own musings as she was, Miso near stumbled in shock… flinging one arm back to stablize herself and knocking a basket of fruit.
-An errant apple flung itself off the table, but Miso caught it with deft reflexes (though it was not with a movement one would call graceful given the circumstances).
+Deep in her own musings as she was, Miso near stumbled in shock… flinging one arm back to stabilize herself and knocking a basket of fruit askew.
+An errant apple flung itself off the table, but Miso caught it with deft reflexes (though it was not in a manner one would call graceful given the circumstances).
 The Ascian hadn’t stirred, nor moved, nor flinched.
 He had been asleep until he, well… wasn’t.

-Eyes of melted gold stared at her in amusement as she looked up from the apple cupped in her hands like a baby chocobo; again she hadn’t seen him move, but there he sat on the edge of the bed, his fingers intertwined, elbows resting on his knees.
-He slept in full robes (who does that?) and not a hair out of place.
+Eyes of melted gold stared at her in amusement as she looked up from the apple cupped gently in her hands like a baby chocobo; again she hadn’t seen him move, but there he sat on the edge of the bed, his fingers intertwined, elbows resting on his knees.
+He slept in his full Empirical robes (who does that?) and not a hair was out of place.

 The faintest of smirks graced Emet-Selch’s lips and Miso’no wanted to slap it off his stupid borrowed Garlean face.

-At the sight of it, this strange frustration bubbled up inside her that she did not know what to do with, so she turned the apple over in her hands a few times trying to decide how to answer.
+At the sight of him awake and alert, this strange frustration bubbled up inside her that she did not know what to do with, so she turned the apple over in her hands a few times trying to decide how to answer.

-Miso watched Emet through a curtain of snowy white bangs, watching his expression carefully.
-He lifted one exquisitely sharp brow in a questioning look and drawled in that faux-bored voice, “Oh… sorry, were you hoping to upset me?”
+Miso watched Emet through a curtain of snowy white bangs, gauging his expression carefully.
+He lifted one exquisitely sharp brow in a questioning look and drawled in that faux-bored voice, “Oh… my apologies, were you hoping to upset me?”

 “No…” Miso blurted out, before she could think, her mouth pressed in a thin line.
 She let her bangs fall over her eyes and stared intently down at the red apple in her hands.
 What are you doing here, Miso’no?
 Can you even answer that?

-She dared not look up at Emet when she sensed movement from the bed; the Ascian had simply raised his intwined hands to his chin and rested it there in thought, thinking out loud, rambling his thought process, as was his wont.
+She dared not look up at Emet when she sensed movement from the bed; the Ascian had simply raised his intwined hands to his chin and rested it there in thought, thinking out loud; he rambled his thought process aloud, as was his wont.

 Miso yearned to run to some kind of shelter but dared not give him the satisfaction, so she braced herself when he finally said: “...You look embarrassed, hero.”